launix-de/webdavfs/DAV-requirements.md

 ## For writing files.

 Writing files is a delicate operation, we should take care to do it correctly.
-Right now, the driver checks if we're talking to an Apache or SabreDAV implementation because they are the only ones that implement partial put.
+The driver checks if we're talking to an Apache or SabreDAV implementation because they are the only ones that implement partial updates.

 - If-Match: * / If-None-Match: * support (RFC2616).
   If-Match: * is used with the PUT method to prevent files being written